moneystreamdev/moneystream-project/docs/devguide.md

 ---

 ## Add meta tag to your web site
 Monetizing your web site can be as easy as adding one meta tag with your paymail address.
-Add this to the ```header``` section of your web page.
+Add this to the ```head``` section of your web page.

 ```
 <meta name="monetization" content="<yourpaymailaddress>" />